2009 DQ118: Activity

-exhibits comet-like activity, which was first identified by citizen science volunteers working for the Active Asteroids project.
+shows comet-like activity, which was first identified by citizen science volunteers working for the Active Asteroids project.
 Observations taken in 8–11 March 2016, four months before 's 2016 perihelion passage, showed a tail.
 Follow-up observations were conducted using the Apache Point Observatory's 3.5-m Astrophysical Research Consortium (ARC) telescope on 24 February 2023.
 At that time, was approaching perihelion.
 Despite poor observing conditions, a faint tail was spotted, and further observations were carried out using Las Campanas Observatory's 6.5-m Walter Baade Magellan Telescope on 22 April, at 's perihelion.
 The 22 April observations also showed a faint tail.
 The timing of 's periods of activity with its perihelion passages suggests that its activity is likely driven by the sublimation of volatile ices.